Pancytopenia

 - Infection prevention (e.g., prophylactic antibiotics, vaccinations)

-- Monitoring: Regular follow-up with CBC and clinical assessment
+- Monitoring: Regular follow-up with FBC and clinical assessment

 Specialist Management